From continuum mechanics to SPH particle systems and back: Systematic derivation and convergence: Acknowledgements

 \section{Acknowledgements}

 We thank Adrian Muntean, Mark Peletier and Fons van de Ven (TU Eindhoven, The Netherlands) for fruitful discussions and useful comments.
-J.H.M.
-Evers is a member of the Institute for Complex Molecular Systems (ICMS) at TU Eindhoven, and this work is financially supported by the Netherlands Organisation for Scientific Research (NWO), Graduate Programme 2010.
+Until 2015 J.H.M.
+Evers was a member of the Centre for Analysis, Scientific computing and Applications, and the Institute for Complex Molecular Systems (ICMS) at TU Eindhoven, supported by the Netherlands Organisation for Scientific Research (NWO), Graduate Programme 2010.
 For I.A.
 Zisis, this research was carried out under project number M11.4.10412 in the framework of the Research Program of the Materials innovation institute M2i (www.m2i.nl).
 For B.J. van der Linden it is a research activity of the Laboratory of Industrial Mathematics in Eindhoven LIME bv (www.limebv.nl).

 \begin{appendix}